LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 ### Setting up a Test Plan Manually

 Follow the instructions in the tutorial by Anicas (2014),  [How To Use Apache JMeter To Perform Load Testing on a Web Server](https://www.digitalocean.com/community/tutorials/how-to-use-apache-jmeter-to-perform-load-testing-on-a-web-server).

-Here are some supplemental notes:
+#### Notes on Settings

+##### Thread Group

+- Number of Threads (users)

+  A practical maximum number of threads that can be handled by an average computer running JMeter would be around 500 (depending on the test plan and loop count).

+  Note that each thread will execute the test plan's HTTP requests <u>once</u> and then terminate, unless the loop count is greater than 1.
+The threads will <u>not necessarily execute simultaneously</u>.

-#### Thread Group, Ramp-up period
+- Ramp-up period (seconds)
-The JMeter help docs give this additional information:

-> The ramp-up period tells JMeter how long to take to "ramp-up" to the full number of threads chosen.
-If 10 threads are used, and the ramp-up period is 100 seconds, then JMeter will take 100 seconds to get all 10 threads up and running.
-Each thread will start 10 (100/10) seconds after the previous thread was begun.
-If there are 30 threads and a ramp-up period of 120 seconds, then each successive thread will be delayed by 4 seconds.
+  This specifies how long JMeter will take to start all the threads.
+If the number of threads is 100 and ramp-up period is 10 seconds, then JMeter will start 10 new threads per second.
->

-Note that a ramp up time that equates to
+- Loop Count

+  This determines the number of times each thread will execute the test plan.
+If it is set to 1, each thread will terminate as soon as it has completed the HTTP requests in the test plan.

+  Note that if you want all the threads to run concurrently, you will need to set the loop count to some number greater than 1.
+For example, a test plan with just 2 HTTP requests and 50 threads will need a loop count of around 200 in order for all the threads to run simultaneously for at least part of the test.

+##### HTTP Request Defaults

-#### HTTP Request Defaults, Server Name or IP
+- Server Name or IP

   Do not include https:// or http:// in the server name.
 If you wish to specify https do it in the *protocol* field.

+### Recording a Test Plan

+Follow the instructions in the tutorial by Anicas (2014), [How to Use JMeter to Record Test Scenarios](https://www.digitalocean.com/community/tutorials/how-to-use-jmeter-to-record-test-scenarios).

+#### Notes on the tutorial

+- Test Script Recorder

+  Add the *HTTP(S) Test Script Recorder* to the *Test Plan*, not the *Workbench*.
+The Workbench is no longer a part of JMeter.

+-
+  Port Setting

+  The default port for the proxy is now 8888.

+### Managing Anti-forgery Tokens

+ASP.NET automatically [injects anti-forgery tokens](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-3.1#aspnet-core-antiforgery-configuration) into HTML form elements in views.
+If you don't configure your JMeter test to manage anti-forgery tokens, when you try to authenticate a user, you will get a error response like this:

+> The anti-forgery cookie token and form field token do not match.

+This article explains how to resolve this issue: https://www.blazemeter.com/blog/aspnet-login-testing-jmeter

-#### Additional Listeners
+### Adding Additional Listeners

-You may want to add other listeners besides "View Results in Table".
+In addition to the  "View Results in Table" listener described in the tutorial by Ancias (2014), you may want to add some others.
 Here are some useful ones:

-##### View Results Tree
+#### View Results Tree

 This listener will let you see detailed results for each HTTP response.
 If you are getting error responses this is especially useful in helping you determine the cause of the errors.
-Here's an example:

-###### Unsuccessful results
+Here are some examples:

-This is the type of error you might get when the web server is getting too many simultaneous requests to handle:
+- This is the type of error you might get when the web server is getting too many simultaneous requests to handle:

   > Response code: 503
   > Response message: Service Unavailable

-This error message indicates that you are trying to send requests at a rate the computer running JMeter can't handle:
+- This error message indicates that you are trying to send requests at a rate the computer running JMeter can't handle:

   > Response code: Non HTTP response code: java.net.SocketException
   > Response message:Non HTTP response message: Socket closed

-##### Graph Results
+#### Graph Results

 This listener shows you graphs of web stite performance over time as more simulated users are added to the test.

-##### Summary Report
+#### Summary Report

 This listener gives you a statistical summary of the parameters measured in your test.

-### Run the Test from a CLI
+### Running a Test from a Command Line

 To get better test results you should run the test from the command line.
 When you run the test from the GUI, the overhead of the GUI limits JMeter's ability to deliver simulated users (threads) at a high rate.